 At 230 grams they are the lightest budget road bike pedal and a very lightweight pedal in general.
-And the 13.5 mm is also incredibly low.
+And the 13.5 mm stack height is also incredibly low.

 The single cartridge bearing and bushing won’t last as long as your average Shimano bearing, which is probably the biggest downside of these otherwise solid pedals.

 Once clipped in, the large surface area results in impressive power transfer and the 15-degree release angle avoids the potential for accidental disengagement.
 There’s not a hint of roll or unwanted movement when pedalling hard out of the saddle whether climbing or sprinting, which is very reassuring in a wide range of situations.
 When intended, clipping out is a very positive experience.

 The Look Keo Classic 3 sits in the “road comfort” category, which is probably because of its budget-friendly price and rather large stack height of 17.8 mm.
 It means they’re counting on you not going to fast into corners to prevent pedal strikes.

 They are not nearly as long as the Time pedals, but look rather similar to the Shimano PD-RS500, with a very similar cleat system.
 The Shimano pedals offer 3 different types of cleats, Look also offers 3: the standard 9° degree float or a max grip of 0°, with a 4.5° version in the middle.
 It could be one of the reasons you’d choose this pedal over the Shimano version.